Interestment’s 100 Greatest TV Shows of All Time, 1-100

 Top of The Pops – great modern pop music introduced by a series of molesters and paedophiles.
 Only, you know, less sexy than that sounds.

 Transparent – the most gripping dysfunctional family on TV, all struggling to define their sexuality by modern standards.
-There’s a good chance you’ll start questioning your own too.
 The alleged sex pest Jeffrey Tambor puts in the performance of his life.

 The Sopranos – Gandolfini is the greatest breath-actor since Robert De Niro.
 If you want our verdict on the ending here it is: it was